-Liberty was incorporated on April 30, 2018 and has yet to generate revenue from the sale of products.
-The Company is therefore subject to many of the risks common to early-stage enterprises, including under-capitalization, cash shortages, limitations with respect to personnel, financial, and other resources and lack of revenues.
+Liberty was incorporated on April 30, 2018 and has yet to generate revenue in connection to its main busines objective which is the commercialization of an active 3D imaging technology system, HEXWAVE, to detect concealed threats.
+The Company is therefore subject to many of the risks common to early-stage enterprises, including undercapitalization, cash shortages, limitations with respect to personnel, financial, and other resources and lack of revenues.
 There is no assurance that the Company will be successful in achieving a return on shareholders' investment and the likelihood of success must be considered in light of the early stage of operations.